-Reloading your own ammunition has been proven to be more economical especially if you have been using hundreds and even thousands of rounds for the hobby.
-Reloading presses have been one of the most important equipment to have, as this would be the main tool to help you get through the process and be able to start firing your guns in not time.
+Reloading your own ammunition is an economical choice especially if you find yourself expending hundreds and even thousands of rounds for the hobby.
+Reloading presses are the main tool to help you manage the cost of frequently firing your guns.
 However, having a reloading press is not the only thing that you need to invest in.
 There are in fact other accessories and tools that you must own to ensure that you will be able to produce quality ammo.

 Types of Bullet Pullers

 There are 2 common types of bullet pulling; these are the kinetic bullet puller and the one that uses dies and collets that are installed in a reloading press.
 The kinetic type is the hammer type wherein you use a collet to hold the case and lock it with the cap.
 You then hammer it to a hardwood or concrete floor until the bullet and powder is separated from the case.

 On the other hand, using your existing reloading press works the other way around.
 The bullet puller which looks like an ordinary die has a collet inside that holds the bullet itself.
 At the pull of the lever, you make sure that the bullet gets in the die and is held firmly by the collet.
 Another stroke of the lever will pull the case with the powder still intact inside.
 Either way, they are both safe to use when done properly and with caution.

 When it comes to choosing the brands, Lyman has been one of the most trusted names when it comes to reloading.
 This bullet puller from Lyman will still not fail you for its durability and functionality.
 Its head is made to be compatible on different calibers from the 5.7 x 28FN up to the largest ones.
 Its ergonomic handle also ensures comfort and better grip compared to others.The design prevents any damage to the bullet as well as the case; making sure that it only separate the main components and still be able to use them after properly.

 - No Fabric